pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 #### Fill in the blanks (fill with options) (label)

 Choose the correct punctuation.
-Tap on each blank for options. (title)
+Click on each blank for options. (title)

 ```
 Mr. Tarak is a firefighter *. (!, ?)*